csrg-utfsm/csrg-utfsm.github.io/index.md

 # [](#header-4) How was this ACS built

 We have a forked [ACS Community Branch git](https://github.com/csrg-utfsm/acscb) which is regularly been merged against [ALMA ACS's git repository](http://git-dev.sco.alma.cl/cgit/)
-Also, there are 2 RPMs:
+Also, there are 3 RPMs:
  - ExtProd: Installs ACE+TAO 6.3.0_{ACS_Version} (Modified w/ACS Patches), OpenJDK 1.8.0, Apache Maven 3.2.5, boost 1.4.8, ...
+ - ExtJars: Includes jar libraries not found on current RPMs: activation.jar, (apache-)common-math.jar, (apache-)common-xml-resolver, ehcache-core, jackarta-regexp (deprecated by apache), jchart2d, junit-dep, prevayler, sqltool
  - ACS Core: TBD

 The main idea behind the RPMs is the use of system-available packages, which will in return allow an easier instalation/management of ACS

-ExtProd is in a Beta state and ACS Core in an alfa state.
+ExtProd is in a Beta state and ACS Core in an alfa state for 2016.10.
+2017.02 hasn't been released.
 The SPEC files can be found at [this github](https://github.com/LeoXDXp/acs-rpm)

 Initially ExtProd was built as a regular  RPM with the [check-rpaths](https://lists.fedoraproject.org/pipermail/users/2012-November/426600.html) commented out in .rpmmacros file.
 It happened because
 Eclipse has [https://fedoraproject.org/wiki/RPath_Packaging_Draft](libs in non-system paths).
 This appears no longer needed.